 Message therapy requires professional help.
 However, an interesting self-massage tool introduced by Dr. Eric Berg may help you practice the massage by yourself.
 Participants in using this tool testified that it is best for back pain, body stress relief, and support for a healthy sleep cycle.
 Find information about the self-massage tool here.

 Body Exercises – Easy Yoga Exercise Routine to help you sleep

 Working or studying during the day may cause muscle tension, back pain, and stress, which can cause difficulties to fall asleep.
 Body exercises can help muscle relief and fall asleep faster.
 This technique applies easy yoga exercise routine to help you control the body and calm your mind and release tension.

 Learn easy yoga poses that can help you sleep better, introduced by Crane and Canopy here.

 The Final Thoughts

 Some techniques work for some people and the other techniques may work for other people.
 You may try to experience which technique works for you.
 The deep breathing technique works very well with many people for relaxation and gets to sleep faster.
-Guided meditation and body scan techniques are also best for people with high stress and depression, as the techniques will help you turn your mind to focus on things that can calm you down and relaxed.
+Guided meditation and body scan techniques are also best for people with high stress and depression, as the techniques will help you turn your mind to focus on things that can calm you down and relax.
 Acupressure technique is popular these days, as it effectively helps improve overall health.
-Massage therapy requires help from professional or you may use a self-massage tool of Dr. Berg, which is very convenience.
+Massage therapy requires help from professional or you may use a self-massage tool of Dr. Berg, which is very convenient.

 I wish you have better sleep!
 If you have comments or questions, you can leave the notes below.
 I will be pleased to hear from you.